efabless/sky130_ef_ip__template/README.md

 ---

+> [!IMPORTANT]
-Please delete everything above and including this text when you create your own IP block using this template, and update the information below.
+> Please delete everything above and including this text when you create your own IP block using this template, and update the information below.

 # sky130_ef_ip__template ![](../../workflows/cace/badge.svg)